troy896/magisk-files/note.md

-## Magisk 80af01d8-delta by HuskyDG
+## Magisk 40794b23-delta by HuskyDG

+- Minor fixes for logcat MagiskHide

 ### Diffs to official Magisk